 Intolerant of fire.

 Requires a well-prepared seed-bed and is often planted into raised beds.
-Seeding rates vary with cultivar, fertility and rainfall /irrigation, and range from 25,000–75,000 plants/ha (4–12 kg/ha seed).
-Bed/row spacings range from 75–120 cm apart and seed is planted 50–100 mm deep depending on soil type and moisture.
-Precision planting equipment or hand seeding is preferred to achieve a uniform plant stand and broadcast planting is not recommended.
+Seeding rates vary with cultivar, fertility and rainfall/irrigation, and range from 25,000 to 75,000 plants/ha (4–12 kg seed/ha).
+Bed/row spacings range from 75 to 120 cm apart and seed is planted 5–10 cm deep depending on soil type and moisture.
+Precision planting equipment or hand seeding is preferred to achieve a uniform plant stand; broadcast planting is not recommended.
 Sown in spring through to mid-summer in the subtropics and at the break of the wet season in the tropics.

-Fertiliser is generally applied both pre-plant and as side-dressings to achieve high yields.
-Maize responds strongly to fertiliser but rates will be dependant upon seasonal soil moisture availability and cultivar selection.
-NPK fertilizer rates of about 80 kg N, 40 kg P (P2O5) and 40 kg/ha K (K2O) are commonly used for rain-grown crops.
+Fertilizer is generally applied both pre-plant and as side-dressings to achieve high yields.
+Maize responds strongly to fertilizer but rates will be dependent upon seasonal soil moisture availability and cultivar selection.
+NPK fertilizer rates/ha of about 80 kg N, 20 kg P and 30 kg K are commonly used for rain-grown crops.
 Attention to weed control is essential until canopy closure.

-Can be planted in combination with twining legumes such as lablab ( Lablab purpureus) and cowpea (Vigna unguiculata).
-Legume fallows of 1–2 years using Lablab purpureus , Mucuna pruriens , Sesbania sesban , etc. are recommended to improve soil fertility and structure and reduce fertilizer requirements for subsequent maize crops.
+Can be planted in combination (interrow cropping) with legumes such as lablab ( Lablab purpureus) and cowpea (Vigna unguiculata).
+Legume fallows of 1–2 years using Lablab purpureus, Mucuna pruriens, Sesbania sesban, etc. are recommended to improve soil fertility and structure and reduce fertilizer requirements for subsequent maize crops.

 Susceptible to many diseases, including maize smut (Ustilago maydis), head smut (Sphacelotheca reiliana), and various stalk and ear rots such as Gibberella and Diplodia.
 Plant breeding programs have strongly focussed on disease resistance with considerable success.

-Attacked by a wide variety of insect pests including chinch bug (Blissus leucopterus) in the United States, and corn ear worm (Heliothis armigera) in Australia.
+Attacked by a wide variety of insect pests including chinch bug (Blissus leucopterus) in the United States, and corn ear worm (Heliothis/Helicoverpa armigera) in Australia.
 Pesticides are commonly used to achieve control.
 The maize weevil or greater rice weevil (Sitophilus zeamais Coleoptera: Curculionidae) is a serious pest of stored grain around the world tropics.